Murrells Inlet man speaks about experience at Burning Man festival in Nevada

 MURRELLS INLET, S.C.
-(WBTW) — A Murrells Inlet man talked about his experience at the flooded Burning Man festival that’s made national headlines.
+(WBTW) — A Murrells Inlet man talked about his experience at the flooded Burning Man festival in Nevada.

-An unusual late-summer storm trapped thousands of festival-goers in Nevada, making them unable to get their vehicles through the desert mud.
+An unusual late-summer storm trapped thousands of festival-goers, leaving them unable to get their vehicles through the desert mud.

 The annual Burning Man Festival typically sees around 80,000 musicians, artists and activists to Black Rock Desert for a week of camping and eclectic performances.